Compact HII Regions as Clocks of Massive-Star Formation: Evidence for Long Formation Timescales: Conclusions

 \section{Conclusions}

-We have revisited the comparison between the LFs of compact H\,{\sc ii} regions and OB stars in the framework of the IIM, in which massive stars assemble over extended, mass-dependent formation timescales.
-Using revised observational LFs and a Monte--Carlo forward model that maps an IMF into both LFs through phase lifetimes and a growth law, we have obtained strong constraints on the growth-law parameters of the IIM.
-The main results are listed in the following.
+We have revisited the comparison between the LFs of compact \HII\ regions and OB stars in the framework of the IIM, in which massive stars assemble over extended, mass-dependent formation timescales.
+Using revised observational LFs and a deterministic joint forward model based on a broken-power-law field IMF, a growth law, and stellar evolutionary tracks, we have obtained strong constraints on the growth law of massive stars and on the shape of the field IMF.
+We stress that while the exponent $\alpha$ of the growth law is expected to reflect a universal property of supersonic turbulence, the timescale $\tau_0$ may vary with environment and in particular may be smaller in regions of higher gas surface density \citep[see the scaling derived in][]{Gieles2025}, but still of order Myr.
+Our main results are as follows:

-\begin{enumerate} \item We have derived updated, completeness-corrected LFs for compact H\,{\sc ii} regions (832 sources) and OB stars (9,607 sources) from the RMS and ALS\,III catalogues, respectively, which we then normalize to the same effective volume size.
+\begin{enumerate} \item We have derived updated LFs for embedded sources (compact \HII\ regions and massive YSOs; 1,800 sources in total) and OB stars (12,640 stars in total, of which 5,958 lie in the fitting range used to constrain the model LF) from the RMS and ALS\,III catalogues, respectively, correcting both for large-scale radial structure and incompleteness, and placing them on a common normalization at 3~kpc.

-\item The revised OB-star LF exhibits a statistically significant steepening above a knee luminosity $\log_{10}(L_{\rm k,OB}/L_\odot)=5.0\pm0.1$.
-This steepening cannot be explained by mass-dependent main-sequence lifetimes and therefore implies that the field IMF must also be a broken power law, as predicted by the model.